 7. Lake Effect snow will make you more resilient and grateful.

 - Boston Mills & Brandy Wine Skiing — BMBW ski areas are packed with slopes for all skill levels.
-If you’ve never skied before, start out with some lessons before you head out.
+If you’re really into skiing and winter sports, look into the Ohio Pass, which gets you unlimited visits to several slopes as well as discounts on retail items.

 When the seasons change, there’s more to love about living in Cleveland.
 From the crisp fall air and colored leaves to the fresh lake breezes in the height of the summer, every season has a distinct feel.

-- Lake Erie Beaches — Not all of Ohio’s coast line is gobbled up with cranes and industry, and Lake Erie isn’t nearly as polluted as it once was.
-In fact, there are dozens of beaches on the coast, including some of the finest freshwater beaches in the country.
+- Lake Erie Beaches — Not all of Ohio’s coast line is gobbled up with cranes and industry, and Lake Erie’s water quality is much improved thanks to the Clean Water Act of 1972.
+You’ll find dozens of beaches on the north coast of Ohio, including some of the finest freshwater beaches in the country.

 - Cuyahoga Valley National Park — Escape city and suburban life with a trip to this national park.
 There are over 125 miles of trails and a river that spans over 100 miles!